Elcock-Lab/uiowa_bd/README.md

 ## Using *uiowa_bd*: Known issues, idiosyncracies, features, and workarounds

-### Don't trust the dihedral energy that is written to the log file
+### Don't trust the dihedral energy that is written to the log file just yet
 This will hopefully be fixed very soon.
 As far as I can tell, the sampling around dihedral angles is correct (so the dihedral forces are correct) but there is a bug somewhere in the period=3 dihedral energy that I haven't yet figured out.
 If you only use period=1 dihedrals (i.e. if you set the half-height of the potential for the period=3 dihedral function to zero) then the dihedral energy is correct.

 ### How periodic boundary conditions work (or don't) in *uiowa_bd*